ScrapComputers/ScrapComputers/README.md

 ScrapComptuers is a Lua Computer mod for the game **Scrap Mechanic**.
 Unlike other's, It is a very fast mod (Even faster than SComputers!) and is pretty advanced.

+**NOTE:** Pull requests will be applied on the developer repository!
+So if the developer closes your pull request, its ether accepted or denined of what they say!

 # FAQ
 <details><summary><strong>Does ScrapComputers use dependencies?</strong></summary>